dombidav/afp2_web/doc/system_plan.md

 		- 3 = Secretary.
 		- 4 = Support.
 		- 9 = Admin.

 	- **Created at**: This field will contain the date and time when the user registered.

 - **Book**: The products in the webshop inventory
 	- **ID**: Unique Identifier.
 Can be automatically incremented.

 	- **ISBN**: However this field should be unique it is possible that some book will not  have an ISBN.

 	- **Title**: Special UTF-8 characters are possible.

 	- **Author**: Multiple authors are possible.

 	- **Publisher**: Only one publisher per book.

 	- **Year of publishing**: Only the year is sufficient.

 	- **Genre**: Most books will be associated with more than one genre.

 	- **Page Count**: Page count of the book

 	- **Language**: Language of the book

 	- **Description**: Short, brief description of the book, mostly used in promotional materials.
 In a later version the website will operate in multiple languages, but description will be writen in the same language as the book it self.

 	- **Price**: Current price of the book in Hungarian Forints.
 Decimals are not neccessary.
-	- **Discount**: The current discount (if any) in percentage.
-Can be empty, and 0% should be considered as empty.

 	- **In Stock**: Number of books on storage.

 	- **Can be Ordered**: Marks if this book can be ordered or not.

 	- **Can be Preordered**: Marks if users can order this book even if the invenoty does not have the neccessary amount.

 - **Order**: Note that order data DOES NOT contain the actualy ordered items.
 Those will be in a separate helper object, called "[package](#helper-tables)" which will have a referance to the order it self.
 	- **ID**: Identification number, **unique** for every order.
 To avoid index vulnerabilities this field is NOT automaticaly incremented, but a randomly generated hexadecimal number (ex.
 5e52c36ecd40a).
 The business layer is responsible for the uniquenes of the generated number.
 Can not be changed later!

 	- **User**: To determine which user put the order.
 Can be empty if the customer was not logged in.

 	- **Billing**: Billing Address.
 If the user have a default billing address, copy the id here.

 	- **Shipping**: Shipping Address.
 If the user have a default shippingaddress, copy the id here.
-	- **Coupon**: Used coupon for this order (one coupon per order).
-Can be empty.

 - **Address**: To enable non-registered purchases adresses are stored separately from user data.
 	-  **TIN**: Tax Identification number.
 If the user is registered as a business, this field is neccessary, otherwise it is empty.
 For this reason logic layer can use this field to determine if the ordering customer is a natural person or a company.

 	- **Country**: Only real countries should be allowed

 	- **Post code**: Keep in mind that different countries have different postal code format.
 For now this field is not validated.

 	- **City**: In a later version this should be determined from post code.

 	- **Street**: Street name

 	- **House**: House number with all neccessary other information (floor, door, building, etc.)

 	- **Note**: Additional information about the shipping or the order.

 - **Author**:
 	- **ID**: Unique Identifier.
 Can be automatically incremented.

 	- **Name**: Name of the author

 - **Publsiher**:
 	- **ID**: Unique Identifier.
 Can be automatically incremented.

 	- **Name**: Name of the publisher

 - **Genre**:
 	- **ID**: Unique Identifier.
 Can be automatically incremented.

 	- **Name**: Name of the genre

 - **Country**:
 	- **ID**: Unique Identifier.
 Can be automatically incremented.

 	- **Name**: Name of the country
-- **Coupon**:
-	- **ID**: Identification number, **unique** for every coupon.
-To avoid index vulnerabilities this field is NOT automaticaly incremented, but a randomly generated hexadecimal number (ex.
-5e52c36ecd40a).
-The business layer is responsible for the uniquenes of the generated number.
-Can not be changed later!
-	- **Action**: ID of the discount this coupon should give
-	- **Used**: True if this coupon is used, empty or false otherwise
-- **Action**: This will be the discount a coupon can provide.
-Please note that some coupons does not give the customer cheeper product price, but for example gifts.
-These should be handled by logic layer.
-	- **ID**:  Identification number, **unique** for every coupon.
-To avoid index vulnerabilities this field is NOT automaticaly incremented, but a randomly generated hexadecimal number (ex.
-5e52c36ecd40a).
-The business layer is responsible for the uniquenes of the generated number.
-Can not be changed later!
-	- **Description**: Text description for the action
-	- **Discount**: The amount of discount this action provides.
-If this coupon provides gifts, this field can be used as a parameter field.
-	- **Is percentage**:  If true, the "Discount" field is used as multiplicative ("0.2" is "-20%" because the price will be multiplied with the discount).
-If false the "Discount" field will be subtracted from the price.
-	- **From sum**:
-		- If true, the Discount should be applied to the sum of the order.
-		- If false it should be applied on the most expensive item only.
-		- If empty, this action provides something other then discount.

 ## Helper tables